An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part II: Smoothness Constants

 Here, the semi-norm $\|h\|_{p+1,\bbR^\ell}=\max_{1\leq i\leq p+1}\sup_{s\in\bbR^{\ell}}\left[\left\|D^i h(s)\right\|_{op}/(i!)\right]$ is defined for a vector- or real-valued function $h$.
 Provided the right-hand side is finite, we have legitimate polynomial bounds on the smoothness constants $L_1$ and $L_2$ in terms of derivatives of $f$ and $R$.

 In principle, analogous reasoning could be performed in local coordinates on an arbitrary manifold $\cM$.
 However, doing so entails explosively lengthy high-order bookkeeping for $f$, $R$, and $\cM$'s geometry that obscures structure.
-Instead, a coordinate-free perspective lays the main question bare: \begin{quote} \emph{How do we interpret the Fa{\'a} di Bruno formula and higher-order covariant derivatives of $R$ with respect to $v$ on a manifold?} \end{quote}
+Instead, a coordinate-free perspective lays the main question bare: \begin{quote} \emph{How do we interpret the \fdb formula and higher-order covariant derivatives of $R$ with respect to $v$ on a manifold?} \end{quote}

-Should we dare extend this to manifolds, we immediately encounter the obstacle: the mainline RO literature seemingly furnishes no tensorial interpretation of these objects.
+Should we dare extend this to manifolds, we immediately encounter the obstacle: the mainline RO literature seemingly furnishes no general tensorial interpretation of these objects.
+To date, such an interpretation has only been applied for $p=2$ and to the exponential map \cite{Lezcano20}.
 Authors typically bypass this in two ways to find bounds on smoothness constants.
 Either the joint role of $R$ and $f$ is not central, so one bounds $D(f\circ R)$ without separating them, as in \cite[Assumption 3.3 and Lemma C.8]{Levin23}.
 Or bounds on the smoothness constants are handled implicitly through a niceness condition, as in \cite{Agarwal21}.
 This latter approach enjoys notable cleanliness when $p=2$, but at the cost of obscuring the higher-order differential nature at play and hindering tidy generalizability to $p \ge 3$.
-By introducing higher-order derivatives explicitly, we can interpret the $D_v^i R$ terms generally and derive Faà di Bruno--style bounds for pullback derivatives.
+By introducing higher-order derivatives explicitly, we can interpret the $D_v^i R$ terms generally and derive \fdb--style bounds for pullback derivatives.

 We now develop the framework necessary to do so.
 Our framework is based on constructs that are remarkably underutilized in RO: the pullback connection and the Sasaki metric on $\cT\cM$.
-In \cref{sec:faa-di-bruno}, we introduce a covariant Fa\`a di Bruno formula.
+In \cref{sec:faa-di-bruno}, we introduce a \nameref{thm:covariant-faa-di-bruno} (\cref{thm:covariant-faa-di-bruno}).
 From this formula, we extract two consequences: a curve-wise bound on pullback derivatives and the identification of pullback and intrinsic covariant derivative oracles at the zero-section for $p$-th order retractions.
 In \cref{sec:covariant-calculus}, we replace curve-wise derivative expressions with clear tensorial expressions using the pullback connection and Sasaki metric.
 In \cref{sec:regularity}, we translate these bounds into explicit expressions for the $p$-RAR smoothness constants.
 Finally, in \cref{sec:comparison}, we contrast our approach with prior regularity analyses in the RO literature.